Shisei-Sekai/Laravel-Shisei/readme.md

   - User panel, to display user "record card".
 Combat card is private, only staff can see it.
 Also, you can see it by clicking in user avatar in any post
   - Admin verification of user cards.
   - Shop, buy ~~useless~~ items.
   - Decide which ~~useless~~ items display to other users from your user panel.
+  - Email confirmation

 ### Why do this?